 Because Yahweh’s children are human beings—made of flesh and blood—the Son also became flesh and blood.
 For only as a human being could Jesus die, and only by dying could He break the power of the devil, who had the power of death.
 Only in this way could He set free all who have lived their lives as slaves to the fear of dying.
 (Heb.
 2:14-15)

 Wow, what a rebellious fool.
 And as we sing that “Sin’s curse has lost its grip on me,” how quickly we forget that it was Yahweh, not some being named Sin, who did the cursing back in Genesis.
-Of course a closer reading of that account will reveal that sin was already abounding in Eden before the famous fruit sampling (see Debunking The Fall: The Many Lies Christians Tell About Genesis 3).
+Of course a closer reading of that account will reveal that sin was already abounding in Eden before the famous fruit sampling.
 You see, this business about being under the curse of sin is total rot, and quite a nasty slam on Yahweh.
 For when we say that Christ saved us from sin’s curse, we’re clearly suggesting that before Christ came, we had no hope of salvation.
 Wow, really?
 And what are we doing with all of those accounts in which Yahweh throws such epic grace and forgiveness down on the heads of repentant rebels throughout the Old Testament?